Finding active things to do with your children is easy to do in Champaign-Urbana

 Try something new together — rock climb, swim, ice skate, jump and more

 Want an active family activity to do one weekend or for a special occasion?
 We have no shortage of those in Champaign-Urbana.
 Aside from special free day promotions, expect to pay a fee (amount varies) to do any of these activities.
-And remember to do them WITH your kids to add to the fun and be active together.

 - rock climb at the Stephens Family YMCA (day passes available) or Urbana Boulders